Aubergine Appetiser – A Simple Italian Starter

 BOOK RECIPE RATING: 7/10

-Overall, I think with some tweaks this dish would be a great starter for a dinner party, alongside some focaccia, cold meats, and olives.
+Overall, I think with some tweaks this dish makes a great starter for a dinner party, alongside some focaccia, cold meats, and olives.
 Here’s my revised version if you’d like to give it a go:

 Eggplant Appetiser – Antipasto di Melanzane